furkanguzel/TodoManagementSpringBootBackend/README.md

 # Todo Management SpringBoot Backend

-Spring boot 2.2 - JWT - Restful
+Spring boot 2.2 - JWT - Restful - Rest Api - H2 Database

 Restful service and CRUD operations were used in the project.